What are 1G, 2G, 3G and 4G networks ?

 The UN's International Telecommunications Union IMT-2000 standard requires stationary speeds of 2Mbps and mobile speeds of 384kbps for a "true" 3G.

-4G technology is mainly a marketing buzzword at the moment.
 The ITI has taken ownership of 4G, bundling into a specification known as IMT-Advanced.
 The document calls for 4G technologies to deliver downlink speeds of 1Gbps when stationary and 100Mbps when mobile, roughly 500-fold and 250-fold increase over IMT-2000 respectively.
 Unfortunately, those specs are so aggressive that no commercialized standard currently meets them.

 Historically, WiMAX and Long-Term Evolution (LTE), the standard generally accepted to succeed both CDMA2000 and GSM, have been marketed and labeled as "4G technologies," but that's only partially true: they both make use of a newer, extremely efficient multiplexing scheme (OFDMA, as opposed to the older CDMA or TDMA), however, WiMAX tops at around 40Mbps and LTE at around 100Mbps theoretical speed.
 Practical, real-world commercial networks using WiMAX and LTE range between 4Mbps and 30Mbps.
-Even though the speeed of WiMAX and LTE is well short of IMT-Advanced's standard, they're different than 3G networks and carriers around the world refer to them as "4G".
-Updates to these standards -- WiMAX 2 and LTE-Advanced, respectively -- will increase througput, but neither has been finalized yet.
+Even though the speeed of WiMAX and LTE is well short of IMT-Advanced's standard, they're very different than 3G networks and carriers around the world refer to them as "4G".
+Updates to these standards -- WiMAX 2 and LTE-Advanced, respectively -- will increase througput further, but neither has been finalized yet.